-The Chesty Puller Memorial Bridges 10k Run is very proud to support the Wounded Warrior Project this year with a donation from each runner’s entry fee.
+The Chesty Puller Memorial Bridges 10k Run is very proud to support the Wounded Warrior Project and the Marine Corps Scholarship Foundation this year with a donation from each runner’s entry fee.
 The men and women that have served our country have shown their support to us with their sacrifices and we are proud to show our support of them in this great cause.

 This annual event, usually held the first weekend in October, is famous throughout Virginia.
 Look here for more information on current dates for parades, bands, booths, bike races, street fairs, and of course, plenty of seafood.